-The CCHA will check UIV sources and/or request information from third-party sources to verify that certain forms of income such as unemployment benefits, TANF, SSI, etc., are not being received by families claiming to have zero annual income.
+The CCHA will check UIV sources and/or request information from third-party sources to verify that certain forms of income such as unemployment benefits, TANF, SS, SSI, and earnings are not being received by families claiming to have zero annual income.

 7-III.J.
-STUDENT FINANCIAL ASSISTANCE
+STUDENT FINANCIAL ASSISTANCE [Notice PIH 2015-21]

-Any financial assistance, in excess of amounts received for tuition, that a person attending an institution of higher education receives under the Higher Education Act of 1965, from private sources, or from an institution of higher education must be considered income unless the student is over the age of 23 with dependent children or is residing with parents who are seeking or receiving HCV assistance [24 CFR 5.609(b)(9) and FR 4/10/06].
+Any financial assistance, in excess of amounts received for tuition, fees, and other required charges that a person attending an institution of higher education receives under the Higher Education Act of 1965, from private sources, or from an institution of higher education must be considered income unless the student is over the age of 23 with dependent children or is residing with parents who are seeking or receiving HCV assistance [24 CFR 5.609(b) (9) and FR 4/10/06].

 For students over the age of 23 with dependent children or students residing with parents who are seeking or receiving HCV assistance, the full amount of student financial assistance is excluded from annual income [24 CFR 5.609(c)(6)].
 The full amount of student financial assistance is also excluded for students attending schools that do not qualify as institutions of higher education (as defined in Exhibit 3-2).
-Excluded amounts are verified only if, without verification, the CCHA would not be able to determine whether or to what extent the income is to be excluded (see Section 7-III.H).
+Excluded amounts are verified only if, without verification, the CCHA would not be able to determine whether or to what extent the income is to be excluded (see section 7-III.H).

 For a student subject to having a portion of his/her student financial assistance included in annual income in accordance with 24 CFR 5.609(b)(9), the CCHA will request written third-party verification of both the source and the amount.
 Family-provided documents from the educational institution attended by the student will be requested, as well as documents generated by any other person or entity providing such assistance, as reported by the student.

-In addition, the CCHA will request written verification of the student's tuition amount.
-If the CCHA is unable to obtain third-party written verification of the requested information, the CCHA will pursue other forms of verification following the verification hierarchy in Section 7-I.B.
+In addition, the CCHA will request written verification of the student's tuition, fees, and other required charges.

+If the CCHA is unable to obtain third-party written verification of the requested information, the CCHA will pursue other forms of verification following the verification hierarchy in section 7-I.B.